 I very much enjoyed presenting at the Clute Institute’s October 2014 International Education Conference in Las Vegas, NV.
 My topic will be Integrating Crime and Mystery Fiction into the Content Areas.
 If you’d like to see my presentation, here are the slides: Integrating Crime and Mystery Fiction into the Content Areas

 11-13 June 2014

-I’ll be presenting at the 12th Annual Conference on New Directions in the Humanities, Madrid.
-My topic will be Using Crime and Mystery Fiction to Teach Language in Context.
+It was a real pleasure to present at the 12th Annual Conference on New Directions in the Humanities, Madrid.
+My topic?
+Using Crime and Mystery Fiction to Teach Language in Context.
 If you’re interested, here are my Power Point slides: Crime and Mystery Fiction for Teaching Language in Context

 10-12 October 2013

 It was a pleasure to present at the Academic and Business Research Institute Conference, Las Vegas.
 My topic?
 Book Reports for the 21st Century: Using Book Review Blogs as Real-life Teaching and Learning Tools.
 If you’re interested, here are the Power Point slides: Book Reviews for the 21st Century

 I was delighted to present at the 13th Annual Conference on Diversity in Organizations, Communities and Nations at Charles Darwin University, Darwin Australia.
 My topic?
 Diversity Beyond the Definition: Using Crime Fiction For Real Discussions of Diversity.
 If you’d like a look at my presentation overview, here are the Power Point slides: Using Crime Fiction for Real Discussions of Diversity.